-Unfortuantley an american promotor that I cannot has a comp that is being aggressively tweeted and clogging up my results.
+Unfortuantley an american promotor that has a comp that I cannot enter, and the competition is being aggressively tweeted and clogging up my results.
 This tweet contains the word tarts.
 As this word is a fairly unique one i can safely exclude this from my search, removing all instances of their competition tweets from my results.

 “tell us” win -tarts

 It’s quite important you don’t pick a common word as your exclusion word.
 Otherwise you may also remove results from other competitions that you don’t want to filter out!
 I personally find the exclusion operator most useful when using Tweetdeck.